The Garden Grazer

 Citrus: Add a squeeze of fresh lemon juice or lime juice if desired.

 A warmly satisfying curry soup with a silky, golden broth.
-Very easy to prepare and so nourishing!
+Easy to prepare and so nourishing.
+Great served with cooked rice or naan bread!

 Print Recipe Pin Recipe Comment